sv-cover/cover-php/bulma_progress.md

 - Redesign photobook: rendering of books could be better.
 May need some backend changes.
 - Photo modal still needs to be implemented, and better than in the previous design (more mobile friendly).
 - Consistent HTML structure (how to use headers, article footer etc)
-- Embedded mailing list form doesn't seem to work
+- Embedded mailing list form doesn't seem to work…
 - Fix select fields
+- Find a better implementation for agenda/signup_form.twig.
+Box clearly doesn't work, but I can't get card or panel to work convincingly :(